shipyardapp/Shipyard-Documentation/docs/tutorials/github-vessel.md

 ### Step 3: Add GitHub Code Vessel to Fleet

 1. On the Shipyard sidebar, select **Projects**.
-2. Select the **Testing** project where the Getting Started tutorial Fleet lives.
+2. Select the **Testing** project where the Getting Started tutorial Fleet lives or the project where you created a new Fleet from the YAML starting point.
 3. Select the Fleet named `Download File from Webpage and Email to User`.
 4. Select **Fleet Builder** from the top of the page.